engsyst/books/Readme.md

 # Books

 This is an example for the course work.
-It is written using legacy java technologies: servlets, JDBC, JSP.
+It is written using legacy Java technologies: servlets, JDBC, JSP.